Bestowinc/quote-api-docs/source/index.html.md

 | BT1003  | 10 year          |
 | BT2003  | 20 year          |

-Inside the Product offering, you will recieve different prices for different amounts of insurance the customer can buy.
+Inside the Product offering, you will receive different prices for different amounts of insurance the customer can buy.
 In the example to the right, the values are

 | Product | Length of Policy | Face Value of Insurance | Price per Month |
 | ------- | ---------------- | ----------------------- | --------------- |